brundinm/brundinm/README.md

   - CQL (Contextual Query Language) (Library of Congress's CQL query using the SRU &#91;Search/Retrieve via URL&#91; protocol)
-  - DIALOG (command language of the DIALOG system, an online search system provided as a subscription service by Dialog Information Retrieval Services)
+  - DIALOG (command language of the DIALOG system, an online search system provided as a subscription service of Dialog Information Retrieval Services)
   - iTQL (native query language of the Mulgara triplestore &#91;database of RDF triples&#93;)
   - jq (JSON query) (jq is a filter similar to sed for JSON data)
   - PQF/PQN (Prefix Query Format / Prefix Query Notation) (Index Data's Z39.50
     type-1 query using the Z39.50 protocol)